Mary Church Terrell House: Restoration

 After the house was unoccupied for a number of years, its degraded condition was apparent to even a casual observer.
 In the summer of 2008 restoration was begun, primarily supported by a grant from the National Park Service Save America's Treasures program.
 Additional support came from Howard University, the US Department of Housing and Urban Development, the DC Office of Planning and the National Trust for Historic Preservation.

 Based on outside observation, it appears the brick work was repaired and re-pointed, major structural problems were addressed on outside porches, the windows' support and trim were fixed and covered properly using plywood, and the roof was repaired.
 This work was completed by architect Ronnie McGhee, a Howard University architecture professor and alumnus, in the summer of 2009.

 In 2018, Howard University received an African American Civil Rights (AACR) grant from the National Park Service's Historic Preservation Fund for a full restoration of the house, which was completed by Ronnie McGhee in 2024.

 Additional information

-A call to the National Park Service in November 2019 confirmed that the home was privately owned (by Howard University) and not open to the public.
+The home is privately owned by Howard University and not open to the public.
 As of fall 2024, tenants were expected to occupy the building beginning in 2025.